-9 City Code § 30.18
+7 City Code § 30.18

-- Pursuant to the A.R.S.
-38-431.0110, the City Clerk's office posts on the city's website a summary of actions taken at each meeting within 72 hours of the meeting.
-Approved minutes are posted on the website after the meeting at which Council votes to approve them. - 4.
-The City Clerk's Office stores the recordings of the Council meetings for a minimum of one year after the approval of the minutes. - The City Clerk seals all audio recordings and summary minutes of Council Executive Sessions and retains them pursuant to A.R.S.
+- 2. Pursuant to the A.R.S.
+38-431.018, the City Clerk's office posts on the city's website a summary of actions taken at each meeting within 72 hours of the meeting.
+Approved minutes are posted on the website after the meeting at which Council votes to approve them. - The City Clerk's Office stores the recordings of the Council meetings for a minimum of one year after the approval of the minutes. - The City Clerk seals all audio recordings and summary minutes of Council Executive Sessions and retains them pursuant to A.R.S.
 38-431.

-LK.
-Conduct at Meetings
+L. Conduct at Meetings

-- 1. The conduct of regular and special meetings of the City Council will be generally guided by parliamentary procedures outlined by "Roberts' Rules of Order11." - 2.
+- 1. The conduct of regular and special meetings of the City Council will be generally guided by parliamentary procedures outlined by "Roberts' Rules of Order9." - 2.
 Obtaining the Floor: A member of the City Council shall first address the Mayor and gain recognition.
 Comments and questions should be directed through the chair and limited to the issue before the Council. - 3.
-Interruptions: Once recognized, a Council Member is considered to "have the floor" and another Council member may not interrupt the speaker except to make a point of order or inquiry.
-In such a circumstance, the Council member holding the floor shall cease speaking until the point of order or inquiry has been resolved.
+Interruptions: Once recognized, a Council Member is considered to "have the floor" and another Council Member may not interrupt the speaker except to make a point of order or inquiry.
+In such a circumstance, the Council Member holding the floor shall cease speaking until the point of order or inquiry has been resolved. - 4.
+Discussion: A Council Member should not speak more than once on a particular subject until every other Council Member has had the opportunity to speak.
+The Mayor will normally allow other

-10 A.R.S.
+8 A.R.S.
 38-431.01

-11 Roberts' Rules of Order
+9 Roberts' Rules of Order

-- 4. Discussion: A Council Member should not speak more than once on a particular subject until every other Council Member has had the opportunity to speak.
-The Mayor will normally allow other Council Members to speak first, then give his or her views and summarize. - 5.
-Tabling procedure: Tabling an agenda item immediately stops discussion and causes a vote to postpone a matter indefinitely or to a time and date in the future.
-A motion to "continue" an agenda item has the same effect, but is generally used when a scheduling problem arises or when insufficient time is available to address the matter thoroughly. - 6.
-Right of protest: A Council member is not required to state reasons for a dissenting vote. - 7.
+Council Members to speak first, then give his or her views and summarize.

+- 5. Tabling procedure: Tabling an agenda item immediately stops discussion and causes a vote to postpone a matter indefinitely or to a time and date in the future.
+A motion to "continue" an agenda item has the same effect but is generally used when a scheduling problem arises or when insufficient time is available to address the matter thoroughly. - 6.
+Right of protest: A Council Member is not required to state reasons for a dissenting vote. - 7.
 Calling for the question: The Mayor normally "calls for the question" when he is satisfied that all Council Members have had an opportunity speak regarding an agenda item requiring a vote.
 The "call for the question" is to disallow further debate and to put the agenda item issue to an immediate vote.
 A Council Member may move to "call for the question" on an item being considered.
 This motion requires a second, is not debatable, and must pass by a four-fifths vote.
-If the motion carries, the item is no longer debatable and the City Council must vote on the item.
+If the motion carries, the item is no longer debatable, and the City Council must vote on the item.

-ML.
-Open Meeting Law (OML)
+M. Open Meeting Law (OML)

-All meetings of the Sierra Vista City Council, at which a quorum of members are present are subject to the provisions of the Arizona Open Meeting Law, A.R.S. § 38-43112.
-Except as specifically provided for by the A.R.S. § 38-431.0113 for executive sessions, all meetings and work sessions where a quorum of council is present (or expected to be present) shall be open to the public.
+All meetings of the Sierra Vista City Council, at which a quorum of members is present are subject to the provisions of the Arizona Open Meeting Law, A.R.S. § 38-43110.
+Except as specifically provided for by the A.R.S. § 38-431.0111 for executive sessions, all meetings and work sessions where a quorum of council is present (or expected to be present) shall be open to the public.